+How do temporal trends in oyster counts vary among the three depressed sites?; 2) In a focal site (Apalachicola Bay), how do oyster temporal trends vary among separate restoration projects?; 3) Are oyster counts in Apalachicola Bay associated with freshwater discharge, cultch material, or cultch density?; and 4) How well do different forms and densities of restoration-sourced cultch persist following deployment?
+We find that...XYZ.
+(I realize these are not identical to the questions here and that this paragraph will need fine-tuning)

 Methods

 Site description – We assessed oyster population trends in three estuaries in the Florida panhandle that currently have ongoing or recently completed oyster restoration projects: Pensacola Bay, St. Andrew Bay, and Apalachicola Bay (Figure 1).
 Pensacola Bay in northwest Florida (Santa Rosa and Escambia counties) is the fourth largest estuary in Florida, with a surface area of approximately 126,000 total acres.
 Reported oyster landings, trips, and catch per unit effort (CPUE) for Pensacola Bay have declined in recent decades (Figure 2) since the current mandatory trip ticket program was fully implemented in 1986.
 The East Bay arm of St. Andrew Bay (Figure 1), near Panama City, Florida (Okaloosa and Walton Counties), has a total surface area of approximately 437,000 acres (Comp and Seaman 1988).
 Oyster landings and trips for East Bay are not available but oyster trips and landings have declined in surrounding counties, and harvest in recent years is near zero (Figure 2).
 Apalachicola Bay is a 860,000 acre estuary in Franklin County that supported the largest oyster fishery in Florida before collapsing in fall of 2012 (Pine et al. 2015).
 Apalachicola Bay was closed to commercial harvest in December 2020 through December 2025 by the Florida Fish and Wildlife Conservation Commission (FWC).